MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 ### Input values

 A MotionController can expose two kind of inputs:

-    * Buttons and trigger states are expressed by an unique float value indicating how much they are  pressed.
-The value is always between 0.0 and 1.0: a button can only return 0.0 (not pressed) or 1.0 (pressed) while a trigger can return continuous values between 0.0 (fully released) to 1.0 (fully pressed).
+* Buttons and trigger states are expressed by an unique float value between 0.0 and 1.0 that indicates how much they're pressed.
-    * Thumbstick state is expressed by a Vector2 whose x and y components are between -1.0 and 1.0.
+    * A button can only return 0.0 (when not pressed) or 1.0 (when pressed) while a trigger can return continuous values between 0.0 (fully released) to 1.0 (fully pressed).

-MotionController.GetPressableInputs() method return the list of inputs returning a pressed value (buttons and triggers).
+* Thumbstick state is expressed by a Vector2 whose X and Y components are between -1.0 and 1.0.

-MotionController.GetXYInputs() method return the list of inputs returning a 2-axis value.
+You can use the *MotionController.GetPressableInputs()* method to return a list of inputs returning a pressed value (buttons and triggers) or the *MotionController.GetXYInputs()* method to return a list of inputs returning a 2-axis value.

 A MotionControllerReading instance represents the state of the controller at a given time:

-    * GetPressedValue() retrieves the state of a button or a trigger.
+* *GetPressedValue()* retrieves the state of a button or a trigger.
-    * GetXYValue() retrieves the state of a thumbstick.
+* *GetXYValue()* retrieves the state of a thumbstick.

 ### Creating a cache to maintain a collection of MotionController instances and their states

-The first step consists in instantiating a MotionControllerWatcher and registering handlers for its MotionControllerAdded and MotionControllerRemoved events: this will enable keeping a cache of available MotionController instances.
-This cache should be a mono behaviour which can be attached to a GameObject.
+Start by instantiating a MotionControllerWatcher and registering handlers for its *MotionControllerAdded* and *MotionControllerRemoved* events, which keeps a cache of available MotionController instances.
+This cache should be a MonoBehavior attached to a GameObject as demonstrated in the following code:

 ```csharp
 public class MotionControllerStateCache : MonoBehaviour